mcostalba/PoorFish/README.md

 Positions are collected from different sources, the origin of the position and eveltually the original testset will always be kept and granted the due credit, indeed anonymous positions are not allowed.

-Everybody is welcome for help and support both as porviding new puzzles or helping testing the suite.
+Everybody is welcome for help and support both as providing new puzzles or helping testing the suite.